pau1a/Transcrypt/PDS.md

 5. **No new hues** added at implementation time.
 6. **Accessibility first** — contrast must precede aesthetic considerations.
 7. **Inference neutrality** — model outputs use muted neutrals, never cerulean or semantics.
-8. **Cross-surface identity** — Marketing does not get a “fun” variant of the colour system.
+8. **Cross-surface identity** — Marketing may employ expressive composition of approved tokens, including accent-forward CTAs and hero treatments, but may not introduce new hues or semantic-adjacent colours.

 Any future rebrand must respect this system.
 Changes to hue, scale, or usage require explicit revision of §4.1 and must be logged as a system modification, not a marketing decision.